Free love: United States

-Free love began to coalesce into a movement in the mid to late 19th century.
+Free love began to coalesce into a movement in the mid- to late 19th century.
 The term was coined by the Christian socialist writer John Humphrey Noyes, although he preferred to use the term 'complex marriage'.
 Noyes founded the Oneida Community in 1848, a utopian community that "[rejected] conventional marriage both as a form of legalism from which Christians should be free and as a selfish institution in which men exerted rights of ownership over women".
 He found scriptural justification: "In the resurrection they neither marry nor are given in marriage, but are like the angels in heaven" (Matt.
 22:30).
 Noyes also supported eugenics; and only certain people (including Noyes himself) were allowed to become parents.
+Starting in 1837, Theophilus Gates, a precursor to Noyes, founded a short-lived free-love sect known as the "Battle Axes" near Pottstown, Pennsylvania.
 Another movement was established in Berlin Heights, Ohio.

 In 1852, a writer named Marx Edgeworth Lazarus published a tract entitled "Love vs. Marriage pt.
 1", in which he portrayed marriage as "incompatible with social harmony and the root cause of mental and physical impairments."
 Lazarus intertwined his writings with his religious teachings, a factor that made the Christian community more tolerable to the free love idea.
 Elements of the free-love movement also had links to abolitionist movements, drawing parallels between slavery and "sexual slavery" (marriage), and forming alliances with black activists.

-American feminist Victoria Woodhull (1838–1927), the first woman to run for presidency in the U.S. in 1872, was also called "the high priestess of free love".
+American feminist Victoria Woodhull (1838–1927), the first woman to run for presidency in the U.S., in 1872, was also called "the high priestess of free love".
 In 1871, Woodhull wrote: "Yes, I am a Free Lover.
 I have an inalienable, constitutional and natural right to love whom I may, to love as long or as short a period as I can; to change that love every day if I please, and with that right neither you nor any law you can frame have any right to interfere".

-The women's movement, free love and Spiritualism were three strongly linked movements at the time, and Woodhull was also a spiritualist leader.
+The women's suffrage movement, free love and Spiritualism were three strongly linked movements at the time, and Woodhull was also a spiritualist leader.
 Like Noyes, she also supported eugenics.
 Fellow social reformer and educator Mary Gove Nichols was happily married (to her second husband), and together they published a newspaper and wrote medical books and articles.
 Both Woodhull and Nichols eventually repudiated free love.